dylangamachefl/Agentic-Analyst/README.md

 ## 📸 Application Screenshot

 *(It's highly recommended to add a screenshot of your working app here.
-Replace the placeholder below.)*
+You can drag-and-drop an image file into the GitHub text editor.)*

 ## 🛠️ Technology Stack